 Such a design divides security concerns into two parts:

 Authentication is needed when an application needs to know the identity of the current user.
-Typically these applications manage data on behalf of that user and need to make sure that this user can only access the data for which he is allowed.
+Typically these applications manage data on behalf of that user and need to make sure that this user can only access the data for which they are allowed.
 The most common example for that is (classic) web applications – but native and JS-based applications also have a need for authentication.

 The most common authentication protocols are SAML2p, WS-Federation and OpenID Connect – SAML2p being the most popular and the most widely deployed.